ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/JavaScript-script-enrichment.md

 Do:

+* use [Snowplow version tags] [snowplow-tags] to confirm the fields available in your Snowplow version's enriched event POJO
 * return as many contexts as you want
 * throw an exception if you want this enriched event to end up in the Bad Bucket
 * include **minified, self-contained** JavaScript libraries that your `process(event)` function needs